 Even the monks are like this.
-Sometimes I hear them say, "I didn't become a monk to practice the Dhamma, I only ordained to study."
+Sometimes I hear them say, 'I didn't become a monk to practise the Dhamma, I only ordained to study.'
 These are the words of someone who has completely cut off the path of practice.
 There's no way ahead, it's a dead end.
 When these monks teach it's only from memory.
 They may teach one thing but their minds are in a completely different place.
-Such teachings aren't true.
+There's no truth in such teachings.

 This is how the world is.
-If you try to live simply, practicing the Dhamma and living peacefully, they say you are weird and anti-social.
+If you try to live simply, practising the Dhamma and living peacefully, they say you are weird and anti-social.
 They say you're obstructing progress in society.
 They even intimidate you.
 Eventually you might even start to believe them and revert to the worldly ways, sinking deeper and deeper into the world until it's impossible to get out.
-Some people say, "I can't get out now, I've gone in to deeply."
+Some people say, 'I can't get out now, I've gone in too deeply.'
 This is how society tends to be.
 It doesn't appreciate the value of Dhamma.

 The value of Dhamma isn't to be found in books.
 Those are just the external appearances of Dhamma, they're not the realization of Dhamma as a personal experience.
-If you realize the Dhamma you realize your own mind, you see the truth there.
-When the truth becomes apparent it cuts off the stream of delusion.
+If you realize the Dhamma, you realize your own mind, you see the truth there.
+When the truth becomes apparent, it cuts off the stream of delusion.

 The teaching of the Buddha is the unchanging truth, whether in the present or in any other time.
 The Buddha revealed this truth 2,500 years ago and it's been the truth ever since.
-This teaching should not be added to or taken away from.
-The Buddha said, "What the Tathāgata has laid down should not be discarded, what has not been laid down by the Tathāgata should not be added on to the teachings."
-He "sealed off" the teachings.
+Nothing should be added to or taken away from it.
+The Buddha said, 'What the Tathāgata has laid down should not be discarded, what has not been laid down by the Tathāgata should not be added to the teachings.'
+He 'sealed off' the teachings.
 Why did the Buddha seal them off?
 Because these teachings are the words of one who has no defilements.
-No matter how the world may change these teachings are unaffected, they don't change with it.
-If something is wrong, even if people say it's right doesn't make it any the less wrong.
-If something is right, that doesn't change just because people say it's not.
+No matter how the world may change, these teachings are unaffected, they don't change with it.
+If something is wrong, even if people say it's right doesn't change just because people say it's not.
 Generation after generation may come and go but these things don't change, because these teachings are the truth.

-Now who created this truth?
+Now, who created this truth?
 The truth itself created the truth!
 Did the Buddha create it?
 No, he didn't.
 The Buddha only discovered the truth, the way things are, and then he set out to declare it.
 The truth is constantly true, whether a Buddha arises in the world or not.
-The Buddha only "owns" the Dhamma in this sense, he didn't actually create it.
+The Buddha only 'owns' the Dhamma in this sense, he didn't actually create it.
 It's been here all the time.
-However, previously no-one had searched for and found the Deathless, then taught it as the Dhamma.
-He didn't invent it, it was already there.
+No-one had previously searched for and found the Deathless then taught it as the Dhamma.
+But the Buddha didn't invent it, it was already there.